roytang/blog/content/replies/2013/05/ca7h9ek/index.md

 - 3DS
 ---

 I didn't really enjoy ToA (haven't finished yet, but I'm about 80% through the game).
-Too much unnecessary walking around for me.\n\nDunno about EO4, but I enjoyed the demo.
+Too much unnecessary walking around for me.

+Dunno about EO4, but I enjoyed the demo.